Sunday - Thursday: 11am - 9pm

 The three food concepts may evolve over time into cuisine from different countries, especially (and hopefully) if a country concept becomes successful enough to leave and stand on its own.
 Our mission is all about the entrepreneurs' success, whether within or outside our walls.

 Global Café aims to be a gathering place to bring together guests from all different walks of life interested in learning more about different cultures and enjoying wonderful ethnic food.
 The Crosstown neighborhood is home to a very diverse population representing many different countries, which makes it the perfect home for Global Café.

-Global Café is open for lunch and dinner and provides takeaway and catering options.
+Global Café is open for lunch and dinner, has a full bar and provides takeaway and catering options.

 Global Café, 1350 Concourse Ave, Suite 157, Memphis, Tennessee

 Fayha was born and raised in Syria.
 She moved to the United States in 1992 with her husband Ahmed.

 Fayha is very active in her community and can be found helping new Syrian refugees settle into their new homes and helping anyone she can.
 She is know in the Middle Eastern community as the woman to call for authentic, affordable and delicious dishes.